autodesk-platform-services/aps-hubs-bulk-files-manager/Documentation/developer-guide.md

   `dotnet ef migrations add NameOfYourMigrationHere --project "..\ApsSettings.Data\ApsSettings.Data.csproj"`

+## Additional Notes
+  - In debugging mode, the `flower icon` on the bottom right corner will show up.
+It is the console that tracks the logs of each HTTP traffic.

 ## Building
 To build the application for a windows machine, use dotnet publish -r win-x64 while in the root solution folder.